dzhanrafetov/dzhanrafetov/README.md

 **Who is Dzhan Rafetov:**

-- He is a Junior Java Developer from 🇧🇬 ,who loves to code 👨‍💻
+- He is a Java Developer from 🇧🇬 ,who loves to code 👨‍💻
-- He currently working on Bee-Commerce Website 🐝 🍯
+- He currently working on Melifera 🐝 🍯
 - He currently mastering his skills on SpringBoot 🍃
 - How to reach him: dzhanrafetov@gmail.com 📫
-- In his free time, he solves problems on CodeWars and reads tech articles 👨🏻‍🏫

 <!--